Skip to content

 */

-logLevel?: 'quiet' | 'normal' | 'verbose'
+logLevel?: "quiet" | "normal" | "verbose"

 }

-Whether SourceMap is Visible in Production Environment
+SourceMap Visibility in Production Environment

-To safely handle SourceMaps, you can enable the deleteAfterUpload: true option when configuring GuanceSourceMapUploadWebpackPlugin.
-This way, once the SourceMap is uploaded to the server, it will be immediately deleted from the local file system, ensuring that they do not remain in the production environment.
+To safely handle SourceMaps, you can enable the deleteAfterUpload: true option when configuring the SourceMapUploadWebpackPlugin.
+This ensures that once the SourceMaps are uploaded to the server, they are immediately deleted from the local file system, preventing them from being left in the production environment.

-If "hidden-source-map" is enabled, you should also set matchSourcemapsByFilename: true in the GuanceSourceMapUploadWebpackPlugin plugin.
-This configuration ensures that the plugin can identify and upload the corresponding SourceMap files based on the names of the JavaScript files, even if they are not explicitly referenced in the generated code.
+If "hidden-source-map" is enabled, you should also set matchSourcemapsByFilename: true in the SourceMapUploadWebpackPlugin.
+This configuration ensures that the plugin can identify and upload the corresponding SourceMap files based on the JavaScript file names, even if there are no explicit references in the generated code.

-const { GuanceSourceMapUploadWebpackPlugin } = require('@cloudcare/webpack-plugin')
+const { SourceMapUploadWebpackPlugin } = require('@cloudcare/webpack-plugin')

 = require('@cloudcare/webpack-plugin')